 The Receiver sued Raymond P. Montie, III for the recovery of fraudulent transfers and unjust enrichment but also for breaching his fiduciary duties to Oasis International Group, Ltd. and related entities and for aiding and abetting the criminal breaches of fiduciary duties owed to those entities by Anile and DaCorta (the "Montie Litigation").
 The Receiver has settled this litigation for \$549,410.88.
 The settlement was reached after the evaluation of the Receiver's claims and the prospects of collection.
 Certain escrowed funds as well as monies already seized by the Receiver will be credited to the settlement amount.
 Montie must pay the remainder pursuant to a negotiated schedule.
-The Receiver will move the Court to approve the settlement agreement at the same time the CFTC moves the Court to approve its consent order with defendant Montie.
-Upon satisfaction of the Receiver's settlement agreement and the CFTC's consent order, the asset freeze will be lifted with respect to Montie's remaining property.
+The Court has approved the Receiver's settlement with Montie.
+See Doc.
+793. Upon satisfaction of the settlement agreement and the CFTC's consent order, the asset freeze will be lifted with respect to Montie's remaining property.